simonxuuu/codebyte/blogpages/test.md

 That being said, let's get into what we added.

+# Blog Posts

 We made this blog, which will have weekly or biweekly updates on development, as well as helpful information.

+# Usernames
 Custom usernames!
 Now you don't have to stick with the default randomly generated username.
 We also added more variety to the randomly generated usernames.
 ![Art](/ss5.png)

+# Course Creator
 Course creator - Create custom courses in the edCode dashboard, share with others via an add code or submit it to us for review, and we will add it to the courses tab!

-new course - intro to c++
+# New course

+# Bug fixes

-What's next?
+# What's next?

-Codey - AI Interview Helper
+Friends, More courses, Challenges, Codey Preview

+# Patch Notes